MitchellParker/Dinr/README.md

 The most recent production build of the react app, which isn't necessarily what you want.\
-To see development changes in real time, use this with "npm run start-client" in a different terminal, and connect to that instead.
+To see development changes in real time, use this with `npm run start-client` in a different terminal, and connect to that instead.

 ### `npm run start-client`